-The ACS Women’s Board (ACSW) has representatives from each Australian state and territory.
+The ACS Women’s Board (ACSW) has representatives across Australia.
 The Board takes an active role in promoting the interests of women working in the Information Communication Technology (ICT) sector as well as encouraging young women and girls to consider ICT as a viable, interesting and challenging career path, no matter where they live.

 The ACSW board was formed at the end of 2004.
 Previously there had been Special Interest Groups (SIGs) for women, in most ACS branches across Australia.
 The Board Director is elected every two years, for a term starting on 1st January in the odd years, and board members are appointed for a similar term.There have been four Directors.
 2015 is the tenth anniversary of the board, and the NSW branch are hosting a celebration in Sydney on 13th May 2015.
 The surviving Directors will all attend.
 To learn more about the event, click here